thin-edge/thin-edge.io/docs/src/architecture/faq.md

 a flexible way to group different data fields that can be read by consumers with different expectations over the message content.
-For instance, a consumer expecting a temperature can process messages where the temperature measurements are produced along other kind of measurements.
+For instance, a consumer expecting a temperature can process messages where the temperature measurements are produced along with other kinds of measurements.

 Additionally, JSON is supported by most (if not all) cloud vendors, which makes the transformation easier.